hm-lang/core/proposals/README.md

 print(ResultsArray) # prints `["hello", "world"]`

 # here we use sequence building to ensure we're creating futures:
-# TODO: is this distinguishable from a type specification um{Greeting, After}?
+# TODO: is this distinguishable from a type specification um{Greeting, Noun}?
-#       probably because Greeting/After are specified themselves so they
+#       probably because Greeting/Noun are specified themselves so they
 #       wouldn't count as types.  but we can have generic specifications
 #       that include actual values, like `fixedArray[N: 5, int]`, but that
 #       does use `[]` instead of `{}`.